List of Thesis Advisors

 Dr. Nevitt earned her Doctoral degree and MA in Psychology at the California School of Professional Psychology.
 She earned her Master of Science in Organization Development from Pepperdine University.
 And she received her BA in Psychology at California State University, Northridge.

 Faculty, Seaver College Business Administration Division

-Dr. Regan Schaffer is a professor of management and organizational behavior in the business administration division at Pepperdine University.
-She currently serves as director of the Service Leadership Project and the executive director of the Nonprofit Leadership Collaborative.
+Dr. Regan Harwell Schaffer is a professor of management and organizational behavior in the business administration division at Pepperdine University.
+She currently serves as the director of the Service Leadership Project and the executive director of the Nonprofit Leadership Collaborative.
 As the Faculty Director of Service-learning, she collaborates with numerous faculty on curriculum design and assessment.
-She has been honored with the Center for Teaching Excellence Innovative Teaching Award and the highly selective Howard A. White Award for Teaching Excellence.
-Dr. Schaffer is actively involved with numerous non-profit organizations throughout Los Angeles.
-Together with her students she has partnered with over 500 nonprofit organizations to address community needs.
+She has been honored with the Center for Teaching Excellence Innovative Teaching Award.
+She also has been honored for the highly selective Howard A. White Award for Teaching Excellence.
+Dr. Schaffer is actively involved with numerous non-profit organizations throughout Los Angeles County.
+Together with her students, she has partnered with over 500 nonprofit organizations to identify and address specific community needs.